SUSE-Cloud/socok8s/doc/source/suse-ecp/ose-configure.rst

 You can find an example `ses_config.yml` in `examples/workdir`.

-Configure the VIP that will be used for OpenStack service public endpoints.
+Configure the VIP that will be used for OpenStack service public endpoints
 --------------------------------------------------------------------------

 Add `socok8s_ext_vip:` with its appropriate value for your environment in your